Lekewhite01/customer_segmentation/README.md

     pip install -r requirements.txt

 This project uses a kmeans algorithm to segment customers into a number of buckets as defined by the evaluation used.
-I started by importing all the required libraries and modules.
+I started by importing all the required libraries and modules inside the `ecommerce_segmentation.ipynb` notebook.
 The following libraries were required for this project:
 - re
 - glob